Shamozaki/London-Firebrigade-Simulation/README.md

-# London-Firebrigade-Simulation
+Use 'simul8' software to run the file 'Simulation' Report 'Simulation_Report' is provided for more details.
-Based on the publicly available London Fire brigade data(https://data.london.gov.uk/dataset/london-fire-brigade-incident-records), we simulate fire trucks for Top 5 busiest Fire stations during Summer.
-Aim is to Allocate optimum number of fire trucks for each of the 5 stations.
+Key skills to learn: Simul8 software, Simulation of a real time event and finding Optimality for the resources.